washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 To get the associated `variants` of a story, we are introducing a new `variations` trait on the story object.

-Variations contains the relationships between a story and its list of `variant`s.
+Variations contain the relationships between a story and its list of `variant`s.
 It also contains a list of `content_zone`s that are within the story content.
 This information is added to the story object as a convenience and optimization for ANS consumers using conditional content.
 It is a read-only field.
 Data included in the `variations` field will be ignored for updates to a story object.
 In order to maintain ANS document size limitations, `variant` data does *not* include its "content" field.

 ```javascript
     story_revision = {